Traditional theory, careful boundaries

 Why this page stays cautious

-NCCIH and NIH MedlinePlus frame Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance as a vocabulary and navigation article: define the term, show where it appears in the guide, compare it with nearby pages, and keep safety limits visible.
-The page answers understand the site's education-only scope and choose either the quiz or body type directory. with concrete examples such as quiz entry, body type directory, and food culture hub, while avoiding the stronger claim that a traditional term explains a reader's body, symptoms, food needs, product safety, or care timing.
+NCCIH and NIH MedlinePlus frame TCM Body Type Guide - Quiz, Food Culture, and Safety as a vocabulary and navigation article: define the term, show where it appears in the guide, compare it with nearby pages, and keep safety limits visible.
+The page answers pick the right entry point for a body-type, food-language, quiz, comparison, or safety question. with concrete examples such as quiz entry, body type directory, and food culture hub, while avoiding the stronger claim that a traditional term explains a reader's body, symptoms, food needs, product safety, or care timing.

 Where the page stops

 The tension is that concept and reader-path pages can feel harmless, yet they often sit next to body-type, food, tea, herb, and symptom language.
-This page resolves that tension by keeping Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance as a navigation and vocabulary tool, then pointing to Quiz, Body Types, and Medical Disclaimer when the reader needs comparison or a safer stop.
+This page resolves that tension by keeping TCM Body Type Guide - Quiz, Food Culture, and Safety as a navigation and vocabulary tool, then pointing to Quiz, Body Types, and Medical Disclaimer when the reader needs comparison or a safer stop.

 How to use this page

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance is organized around one concrete reading problem rather than a broad explainer.
-It uses "Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance connects a specific reader task to a bounded reading purpose: understand the site's education-only scope and choose either the quiz or body type directory." as the narrow claim it can support, keeps "Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance stays focused on a specific reader need: a safety-first english entry point that separates tcm culture from medical advice." nearby as a limit, and connects the reader to Quiz and Body Types when the topic overlaps another page.
+TCM Body Type Guide - Quiz, Food Culture, and Safety is organized around one concrete reading problem rather than a broad explainer.
+It uses "TCM Body Type Guide - Quiz, Food Culture, and Safety connects a specific reader task to a bounded reading purpose: pick the right entry point for a body-type, food-language, quiz, comparison, or safety question." as the narrow claim it can support, keeps "TCM Body Type Guide - Quiz, Food Culture, and Safety stays focused on a specific reader need: a task-first entry map that separates body-type learning, food culture, quiz use, and qualified-care limits." nearby as a limit, and connects the reader to Quiz and Body Types when the topic overlaps another page.
 The article reduces confusion without making the reader more certain than the references allow.

 References explain terms, caution points, and reading order; they do not make a personal conclusion stronger.